 DRESS

 Standards of dress will vary between industries and companies.
 Always research prior to the interview to adhere to company culture.
-Review guidelines for professional dress and attire.
+Don’t be afraid to ask!
+Business professional should be assumed unless indicated otherwise by the employer.

 Career coaches are happy to provide guidance and support.
 Expanding your professional wardrobe?
 Schedule an appointment via Handshake to visit the Campus Career Closet.

-Don't forget to prepare a list of questions to ask employers!
-Asking the right questions is important to help confirm if you are the right candidate for the position and to help you determine if this is an organization where you want to work.
-When you prepare questions, you want to achieve three things
+Don’t forget to prepare a list of questions to ask employers!
+Typically, at the end of an interview, the employer will open up the floor for questions.
+You want to make sure you have some prepared beforehand.
+Asking the right questions can help confirm you are the right candidate for the position and help determine if this organization/role is the right fit for you.
+When you prepare questions, you want to accomplish 3 things:

 • Find out if you feel the organization is the right place for you.